Mapbox’s Maps SDK allows developers to create custom styling for buildings in their Unity projects.

 These layers are defined by assigning transparent mask textures to the Detail_1 and Detail_2 texture slots.

-Coloring these layers can be done in one of two ways, depending on the material type used:
+Coloring these layers can be achieved in one of two ways, depending on the material type used:

 Mapbox > Resources > MapboxStyles > Materialsdirectory.